 Brigadier General (Retired) William King provides expertise to Booz Allen’s clients on synchronization and integration strategies related to countering weapons of mass destruction (CWMD) within the government and international sector.
-He identifies challenges and opportunities and provides strategic thinking related to chemical, biological, radiological, nuclear, and explosives (CBRNE) policies, modernization, and capability and capacity development.
+As a senior fellow, he identifies challenges and opportunities and provides strategic thinking related to chemical, biological, radiological, nuclear, and explosives (CBRNE) policies, modernization, and capability and capacity development.

 William served in a wide variety of command, leadership, and staff positions across numerous levels of the U.S. Army, Joint Task Forces, Regional Commands, and most recently as the Commanding General 20th CBRNE Command before retiring in 2017 after more than 30 years of active duty in the U.S. Army.